Florida children's home pauses emergency shelter program after youths are charged with attempted murder of deputies - KESQ

 In her news release, McTyer, the FUMCH leader, noted “the gaps in the system that result in the lack of adequate or appropriate placement for children who should at times be in the care of the Department of Juvenile Justice (DJJ).”

-The girl ran away from foster care several times before being sent to FUMCH on May 30, “and then we all know what happened on June 1,” Chitwood said.
+The girl ran away from foster care several times before being sent to FUMCH on May 30, “and then we all know what happened on June 1,” Chitwood said Wednesday.

+On Thursday, Chitwood said certain children, such as violent ones, “need to be in a secure facility, and some of them … need to be under constant supervision and getting constant treatment.”

+“They’re putting kids that are extremely violent into this low-level homes, and that’s where the issue becomes,” he told CNN Thursday morning.

 McTyer said it is required by law to contact law enforcement if a child leaves the property, so many of the 300 calls to the sheriff’s office in 2020 were not emergencies.